pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 Content view created.
 ```

  We want to add the repositories to the content view.
 For this we need the repository ID.
-The following command provides "shorter" view of the repositories listing only the repository ID and name
+The following command provides you with a "shorter" view of the repositories listing only the repository ID and name

  ```